United Nations Information Service Vienna

 The United Nations Information Service Vienna (UNIS Vienna) is part of a 63-strong network of United Nations Information Centres spanning the globe, which are part of the United Nations Department of Public Information.
 They share a common goal: to help fulfill the substantive purposes of the United Nations by communicating the activities and concerns of the organization to the public.

 UNIS Vienna plays a dual role: as UN Information Centre it serves four client countries – Austria, Hungary, Slovakia and Slovenia.
 By serving as the local voice of the UN in these countries, the Information Service aims to promote an informed understanding of the work and goals of the UN, by reaching out to media, government, academia, schools and civil society organizations.
-Furthermore, it provides public information support and promotional services to the substantive programmes of the United Nations based in Vienna, and acts as Secretariat to the UN Communications Group in Vienna.
+Furthermore, it provides public information support and promotional services to the substantive programmes of the United Nations based in Vienna.
+It acts as Secretariat to the UN Communications Group in Vienna.

 Guided tours and lectures

-UNIS Vienna runs the guided tours at the Vienna International Centre where one of the four UN headquarters – along with the UN Headquarters in New York City, the UN Office at Geneva and UN Office at Nairobi – is located.
-The Visitors Service offers lectures by UN staff members on the UN in general and the work of the Vienna-based organizations.
+UNIS Vienna's Visitors Service runs daily guided tours of the UN in Vienna for some 50,000 visitors per year.
+The UN Office at Vienna is one of the four global UN headquarters, along with the UN Headquarters in New York, the UN Office at Geneva and the UN Office at Nairobi.
+Tours are offered in more than a dozen languages.
+The Visitors Service also organizes lecture programmes about the UN and the work of its organizations based at the Vienna International Centre (VIC).